MEET-microbit-project/microbit-macau/Handbook.md

 Python is a powerful high-level, object-oriented programming language created by Guido van Rossum.
 It has simple easy-to-use syntax, making it the perfect language for someone trying to learn computer programming for the first time.
-It is a general-purpose language which has wide range of applications from Web development (like: Django and Bottle), scientific and mathematical computing (Orange, SymPy, NumPy) to desktop graphical user Interfaces (Pygame, Panda3D).
+It is a general-purpose language which has a wide range of applications from Web development (Django and Bottle), scientific and mathematical computing (Orange, SymPy, NumPy) to desktop graphical user Interfaces (Pygame, Panda3D).
 The syntax of the language is clean and length of the code is relatively short.
 It's fun to work in